dsyoonstat/STATS-607-Project3/OPTIMIZATION.md

 ### 1.2.3 Code Comparison

 Parallelization was implemented.
-Please refer to `simulation_cholesky+parallelization.py`.
+Please refer to `src/simulation_cholesky+parallelization.py`.

 ### 1.2.4 Performance Impact

 The performance gain of implementing parallelization was not that significant as expected.
 There was a 40% reduction in runtime for the whole simulation pipeline, although the number of cores used were 10, 10, 6.
+This is due to overhead and the relatively small task sizes per core.

 ### 1.2.5 Trade-Offs

 In terms of the simulation result itself, there was no trade-off.
 However, from a computational perspective, increases in memory consumption, coding difficulty and profiling difficulty are clear cons of parallelization.

+---

 # 2. Runtime Analysis